pinheadmz/savingsatoshi/chapter6/README.md

 - "Double SHA-256" or `dSHA256` = `sha256(sha256(data))`

+- `value` is the amount of the satoshis in the output being spent from.
+We added it to our `Input` class back in step 2, and just saved it there inside the class until now.

 - `scriptcode` is the raw Bitcoin script being evaluated.
-We added it to our `Input` class back in step 2, and just saved it there inside the class until now.
+We also added this to our `Input` class back in step 2.
 We'll dive in to this more in the next section, but to spend from your pay-to-witness-public-key-hash address, your `scriptcode` would be:

 `0x1976a914{20-byte-pubkey-hash}88ac`